ujikCz/ReactiveHTML/README.md

  Await('#app', el => Render(html`<div>Hello, world!</div>`));

  ```

-### Size comparison with other frameworks

-ReactiveHTML.min.js = 3kB
-React.js (react + react-dom) = 109kB
-Preact.min.js = 4kB
-Vue.min.js = 33.30KB min+gzip
-Angular.js = 143kB

 ### Issues
 Issue 01: render renders only components, no not component elements (solved)

 ### Update
+#### update 01
-Changes: inside component you can call ```this.SetValue(target: Object, value: Object): Object``` that assign value to target and make element reactive to that value, target is not going to be proxy.
+Changes: inside component you can call ```this.SetValue(target: Object, value: Object): Object``` that assigns value to target and make element reactive to that value, target is not going to be proxy.
 Example:
 ```
 let obj = {};